yuhsak/opn-payments/README.md

 # opn-payments

-Server side client for OpnPayments.
+A fully typed server side client for OpnPayments.

 ## Install